jtaylorchang/js-optchain/README.md

 ## Usage

-The first argument is as far into the chain as you can get with confidence that your final child is the only one that may be optional.
+The first argument is the object you want to explore that may or may not be `undefined`.

 The second argument is the schema of its optional chain with default values.

-The returned result is an object that will match the schema and have default values if none could be populated.
+The returned result is an object that will match the schema and have default values if the found values are `undefined`.
+This can include nested objects, see examples below.

 Therefore, all of these inputs are valid: